Web Database Project

 Some of the technical specifications/components of the project:

-- The project should be written using PHP and MySQL.
+- The project should be written using Python and MySQL, and should use Flask with Flask-MySQLAlchemy.

 at least one structural change to the database using DDL.